cpp597455873/gitaly-proto/README.md

 # Protobuf specifications and client libraries for Gitaly

+Gitaly is part of GitLab.
+It is a [server application](https://gitlab.com/gitlab-org/gitaly) that uses its own gRPC protocol to communicate with its clients.
+This repository contains the protocol definition and automatically generated wrapper code for Go and Ruby.

 The .proto files define the remote procedure calls for interacting with Gitaly.
 We keep auto-generated client libraries for Ruby and Go in their respective subdirectories.